matthieugomez/regife/README.md

 - Decrease the `tolerance` (default to 1e-9) or `maxiteration` (default to 10000).
 - The iteration loop in `regife` is slow when interactive fixed effects are correlated with the RHS variable.
 This means `regife` is slow exactly in those cases where the interactive fixed effect estimates substantially differ from the OLS estimates.
 For the same reason, adding id or time fixed effects generally makes the convergence much faster.
 - I've written a [similar command](https://github.com/matthieugomez/PanelFactorModels.jl) in Julia, which is more than 100x faster

+#### Can't I just remove the endogeneity by replacing X with the residuals of X on a factor model?
+For models with fixed effect, one can obtain consistent estimate by (i) demeaning regressors and (ii) use the residuals in the original regression.
+In contrast, this method does not work i n models with interactive fixed effects.
+The intuition is that this kind of method (based on the FWL theorem) relies on linear projections, but factor models are non linears.

 #### Why does this command return different estimates than the phht package in R?